oceanprotocol/docs/content/concepts/ocean-tokens.md

 ## Mainnet Ocean Tokens

 **NOTICE: Below we outline the plans for Mainnet Ocean Tokens at the time of writing.
 Those plans might change.
-We try to keep this page up-to-date but there may be some delay.**
+We will update this page on a regular basis.**

 The initial circulating supply of Mainnet Ocean Tokens will first become available on the Ethereum Mainnet (_not_ the Ocean Mainnet).